 Borrowed from journalism, the inverted pyramid is a writing tactic that means starting with your most newsworthy information and following with supporting details.
 Given users’ short attention spans, the concept works well in digital spaces too.

 When readers open your newsletter, they often don’t have time to read every last detail.
 That’s why prioritizing the most relevant information is so important.
 Special offers, brand updates, new product launches, and new featured content should always be the first thing you give to your readers.

 What’s more, structuring your newsletter this way doesn’t necessarily mean your subscribers will ignore the rest of your content.
 If anything, you win their extended attention by giving them what they want first.
 From there, intrigued readers will likely continue on through your email. 👩💻

 Pay special attention to your calls to action

-Calls to action are responsible for driving traffic to your site, generating sales, or getting more shares on social media.
-They are one of the most important aspects on your campaign, so be sure to optimize them as best as you can!
+Calls to action are responsible for driving traffic to your site, generating sales, and bolstering your social media following.
+They’re one of the most important aspects of any marketing campaign, so be sure to optimize them when creating a newsletter. 🚀

 Include links to your social media profiles

 Your newsletter isn’t just an email.
 Think of it as part of your overall digital marketing strategy.
 It’s the perfect place to link your other digital marketing channels, particularly social media.